whosonfirst/whosonfirst-www/www/blog/2019/05/13/geonames/index.md

 Ahinco is just one of the millions of locality records now in Who's On First.
 Valuable data for other localities can be found in these files, though not all data in the GeoNames source files is relevant to Who's On First's interests.

 Not only did we try to remove any potential duplicate records prior to import, but we needed to filter out non-locality placetypes and ensure we are only introducing new places (not previously known) into Who's On First.
-A full list of placetype mappings, below:
+A full list of GeoNames feature [codes](https://www.geonames.org/export/codes.html) to WOF placetype mappings, below:

 #### Placetypes